Val-Zoro/Zoro/SECURITY.md

 ### Our Commitment & Disclosure Timeline

 * **Acknowledgement:** within **72 hours** (business days) of receiving your report.
-* **Fix or mitigation:** target **same day** for high/critical, **24/48 hours** for medium, and published alongside the next standard release for low severity issues.
+* **Fix or mitigation:** target **same day** for high/critical, **24/48 hours** for medium, and published alongside the next standard release for low-severity issues.
 * **Coordinated disclosure:** we’ll agree on a public disclosure date after a fix/mitigation is available.
-If active exploitation is observed or risk is extreme, we may accelerate.
+If active exploitation is observed or risk is extreme, we may speed up.

-We’ll keep you updated at key milestones and credit you (with consent) in release notes and the security advisory.
+We’ll keep you updated on key milestones and credit you (with consent) in release notes and the security advisory.

 ### Safe Harbor